BullishAF/BancorCompoundPool/README.md

 - Funding using [[cDAI/BNT]](https://ropsten.etherscan.io/tx/0x9270210f4f2a626dfd36af6ad923d53c08a35fcc07f5c45cad7970a757a61928).
 - Liquidation [[DAI/BNT]](https://ropsten.etherscan.io/tx/0x3728d56b4795ba1a79690894d1c6316ba8bfab9f4adc61c46257d390e184bd50).

-When funding, following the balance and the approval amount the smart contract automatically select between DAI and cDAI
+When funding, following the balance and the approval amount the smart contract automatically select between underlying token and compound token.
+When liquidate is used the user receive the underlying token and any other token used as reserve.